 The risk management standard AS/NZS ISO 31000 Superannuation Industry (Supervision) Act 1993 and APRA Prudential Standard SPS 220 – Risk Management were considered in the development of the Risk Management Framework.

-Our Supplier Management Framework provides an overarching methodology which outlines our approach to supplier procurement, contract management, monitoring and oversight, and termination arrangements.
-The Framework also applies to arrangements with third party suppliers, including all material business activities that have been, or are to be, outsourced.
+Our service provider management policy provides an overarching methodology which outlines our approach to procurement, contract management, monitoring and oversight, and termination of service providers and their arrangements.

-The Framework also ensures that the outsourcing of material functions is effectively managed and that appropriate measures are in place to protect the best financial interests and meet the reasonable expectations, of members and to protect the financial position of the Fund.
+The policy also ensures that critical operations and material functions supported by service providers are effectively managed and that appropriate measures are in place to protect the best financial interests and meet the reasonable expectations, of members and to protect the financial position of the Fund.

 The purpose of the Whistleblower Protection Policy is to encourage current and former employees, officers, contractors and suppliers to speak up when they see something that they do not believe is right.